amcneil36/amcneil36.github.io/blogs/how-to-prepare-for-and-give-presentations.md

 For your title slide, you want to include your name, contact information, website, talk name, event name, and date.
 You can create an appendix at the end of your presentation if you want to give additional information.

 If you know anyone who will be in attendance, ask them what they want to get out of the presentation.
 This information can help you make a presentation that will do a better job covering areas that the audience might be interested in.
+Depending on what extent you cover these areas, this information may also help reveal what the future questions in the Q&A session are going to be.

 The more uncomfortable you feel about giving the presentation, the more you should practice giving the presentation.
 Give your presentation out loud when you are practicing to better simulate the real environment.